 “Come take part in our work.
-Run a photography workshop for Palestinian and Israeli women and girls.” exhorted Rabbi Hanan Schlesinger
+Run a photography workshop for Palestinian and Israeli women and girls,” exhorted Rabbi Hanan Schlesinger.

-“Suddenly, we find ourselves in the same room with each other and the walls are gone […] We have a chance, sometimes, to create a place of astonishing mutuality reminding each other how acceptable we are.”
+“Suddenly, we find ourselves in the same room with each other and the walls are gone. […] We have a chance, sometimes, to create a place of astonishing mutuality reminding each other how acceptable we are.”

 After the initial session, photos are reviewed in each gathering with a final compilation shared during the fourth class.
-The women diligently use the lens for the sheer pleasure of documenting their lives and what is close to their heart.
+The women diligently use the lens for the sheer pleasure of documenting their lives and what is close to their hearts.
 That is an amazing opportunity to get insight into their worlds, their homes, their families.
 The photos that come out of their assignments are striking and often touchingly personal in their portrayal of loved ones in intimate settings.
-Through the sharing of personal images, what emerges more than anything else are the similarities in their shared humanity, in particular, the obvious love they all share for their kin.
+Through the sharing of personal images, what emerges more than anything else is the similarities in their shared humanity, and in particular, the obvious love they all share for their kin.

-A simple tutorial is given during the first session.
+A basic tutorial is given during the first session.
 We look at selected photos from prior Roots workshops to illustrate what makes a good image.
 The compilation is created around images that can communicate something both of beauty and substance.
 I talk about the power of photography and the significance to illustrate a life’s timeline filled with faces and places that we love.
 The review of striking photos is the chance to take in the experience of another person and to be receptive to what is being shared.
 The women bond over family, motherhood, and beauty.

-As in prior years, we move on to the carefully planned out steps and exercises so that the women can start the process of getting to know one another, and begin to explore portrait photography.
-For the first time, these women have a real perception and concept of the other through a personal interaction.
+As in prior years, we move on to the carefully planned steps and exercises so that the women can start the process of getting to know one another, and begin to explore portrait photography.
+For the first time, these women have a real perception and concept of the other through personal interaction.
 At the end of this first session, the participants leave carrying with pride the cameras that will be theirs for the remainder of the program.
 We are to meet three days later.

 The night before the second session an unexpected and painful incident disrupts the workshop.
 A threatening post on Facebook denounces my Palestinian coordinator for his connection to Roots, calling him an instigator and an organizer of “normalization” gatherings*.
 Other people react on Facebook, maligning him.

 Upon my return to New York with more time and availability I return to the hundreds of images downloaded from all six workshops.
 It isn’t long before I come across images that have their match in the “other’s” illustration of her own life.
 As I scroll through the multitude of photos looking for the main elements that have commonality in subject, in composition, and in theme, it is with great excitement that I come to the realization that there are dozens of images that have their exact counterpart, a parallel where the sweetness of every heart can be found.
-There may be different religions, different languages, different cultures and backgrounds, but these images show that we all belong to one human race.
+There may be different religions, different languages, different cultures, and backgrounds, but these images show that we all belong to one human race.

 Bringing out the humanity of others is the essence of the workshops.
-If transformation can happen in the intimate setting created it is truly a gift beyond imagination.
+If transformation can happen in the intimate setting created, it is truly a gift beyond imagination.
 If these workshops can be helpful in global conversations toward peace the blessing is even more immense.